 saltimbocca alla romana

 sage leaves

-• A good salted butter helps to make Saltimbocca even tastier and more sapid.
-One of my favorites is the Danish Lurpak Butter.
+• Butter: A good salted butter helps to elevate Saltimbocca with its creamy richness.
+One of my favorites is the high quality Danish Lurpak Butter.

+saltimbocca alla romana